Sanjay-Nandakumar/Gaiety/README.md

 # Gaiety
-**Gaiety is a computer vision project done for learning purpose of happiness detection by capturing the visuals of human face in real time.
+**Gaiety is a computer vision project done for learning the purpose of happiness detection by capturing the visuals of the human face in real-time.
 The front end is built using Django and the back end has been fed with various deep learning libraries such as OpenCV, Keras, and Pygame.**

 [![Capture.png](https://i.postimg.cc/1X9HM3xg/Capture.png)](https://postimg.cc/HchXkHkH)